timhyson/57-exercises-for-programmers-07/README.md

 ```300 square feet```
 ```27.871 square meters```

-The formula for this conversion is
+The formula for this conversion is:

 ``m^2 = f^2 x 0.09290304``